hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-particle-scripts.md

 ## material

 Sets the name of the material which all particles in this system will use.
-All particles in a system use the same material, although each particle can tint this material through the use of it’s colour property.
+All particles in a system use the same material, although each particle can tint this material through the use of it's colour property.

 format: material &lt;material_name&gt;<br> example: material Examples/Flare<br> default: none (blank material)